m-romano/m-romano/README.md

 - 🎯 In the near future, I plan to...
 - 🤞 One day I hope to...
 	- Blast off! 🚀
+    - Reaching the very top of Arasaka Tower.
+    - Play guitar.

 ## Languages and Tools
 ![Linux](https://img.shields.io/badge/Linux-FCC624?style=for-the-badge&logo=linux&logoColor=black)